someshfengde/ride_estimate_app/README.md

 ---

-## Mocked Ride Data
+## Ride Provider Aggregation

-The estimator currently ships with curated sample responses in `src/app/ride-estimator.tsx`.
-They reflect typical Bengaluru/Mumbai fares in INR and power:

-- Quick route presets for airport runs and tech corridors.
-- Insight cards that call out best fare, fastest arrival, and premium upgrades.
-- The sorted ride list with brand-tinted cards.

-Swap the `mockEstimates` array with real integrations (or plug in classes that extend `BaseRideService`) once your provider APIs are ready.
+`POST /api/estimates` orchestrates quote lookups across Uber, Ola, and Rapido.

+- Each provider is implemented as a class extending `BaseRideService` (`src/services/*RideService.ts`).
+- When credentials are present the real API endpoints are called.
+When they are missing or fail, the simulator in `src/services/pricing.ts` produces realistic INR fares based on the distance, duration, and number of pickups.
+- The aggregator stitches all responses into one array, which the client sorts by price.

+The recommender data used to power pickup/drop-off suggestions lives in `src/data/locations.ts`.
+Update this file to expand supported cities or add more curated routes.

 ---

 ## Deployment Tips

 - Deploy on Vercel for the smoothest experience—edge headers for location and IP are available out of the box.
-- Add `POSTGRES_URL` (and optionally `POSTGRES_PRISMA_URL` / `POSTGRES_URL_NON_POOLING` if you need them) to the project’s Environment Variables.
+- Add `DB_POSTGRES_URL` (and optionally `POSTGRES_PRISMA_URL` / `DB_POSTGRES_URL_NON_POOLING` if you need them) to the project’s Environment Variables.
+- Populate `UBER_SERVER_TOKEN`, `OLA_API_KEY`, and `RAPIDO_API_KEY` secrets so the aggregator can hit live pricing endpoints.
+Without them the simulator will continue to serve realistic fares.
 - Promote the same SQL schema shown above before shipping to production.

 Enjoy the ride planning!
 Feel free to tune the palettes or extend the providers as you wire up real-time quotes.